Abstract

 2) Compared with the dry and wet cycle of Badong soil and Dalian soil, one has the trend that dynamic deformation increases and the other is opposite, which mainly depends on who would occupy a dominant for irreversible variable and development of the fracture.
 The Gompertz model can also be used for fitting the samples after dry-wet cycles.

 3) There are many unsolved problems in the study of soil dynamics.
 Different soil, different initial state and different test conditions will affect the final test results.
-The parameters a and b may be related to test conditions and soil types.
+The parameters and may be related to test conditions and soil types.
 Due to the limited test conditions and data, the conditions for the two parameters to be determined depend on what conditions need to be verified.
 The Gompertz model can also be perfected to make its application wider.

 References